rntmancuso/black-box-profiler/README.md

            -N : Non-realtime mode: do not set real-time priorities for profiler nor tracee.<br/>

 In the example below, loop is the name of function (symbol) we put the breakpoint at, two_loops is the name of executable binary of the process, -l prints the virtual memory layout of the process, the profile is saved in two_loops_layout.prof.
-Two * show that among VMAs, heap and stack are scanned.
+Two * show that among all VMAs, heap and stack are scanned.
 ```
 ./profiler -o two_loops_layout.prof -l -s loop two_loops
 	[DBG] Command to execute: [two_loops]